sul-dlss-deprecated/hydrus/README.md

 bundle install

 rake jetty:clean # download hydra-jetty
-rake hydra:jetty:config # configure hydra-jetty

 # Create a config/settings.local.yml file, adding passwords, etc.  Talk to another developer to see what is needed here.

-rake jetty:start # start your local solr/fedora
+rake jetty:start # start your local fedora

+solr_wrapper # start Solr.
+Do this in a separate terminal window.

 rake db:migrate
 rake db:test:prepare